ed6095-web/Guidewire-DEVTrails-2026/README.md

 ShieldGig aims to become the *first automated income protection system for gig workers*.

-ShieldGig converts insurance into a *real-time, data-driven financial safety net*.
+It transforms insurance into a **real-time, intelligent, and data-driven safety net**.